 Vineyards for Sale in Portugal

-With 22.7 hectares of forest and vineyards.
-This beautiful 5 bedroom manor house and farm dating back to the 17th century is well known for its quality wines
+SOLD – With 13.6 hectares of forest and vineyards, this beautiful 5 bedroom manor house and farm dating back to the 17th century is well known for its

 Vineyards in Portugal